dylanpotteroconnell/dylanpotteroconnell/_posts/2018-2-05-bettingextension2.md

 chrome.extension.sendResponse(convert(window.getSelection().toString()));
 ```

-This is pretty rote, with small changes from the linked work.
+This is pretty rote, with small changes from the linked work (and final code [here](https://github.com/dylanpotteroconnell/oddsextension/blob/master/replaceScript.js)).
 Initially, I hoped to perform some calculations with the selected text, and then display the result in the context menu itself.
 After some trial and error, it seems that this is quite a bit more complicated than it would seem.
 While you can reference the text in the selection using "%s", the issue is that this is passed through our function as the literal string "%s", and not the selection itself, until it is displayed (at which point it is replaced by tthe selection).
 This means we can't easily perform a calculation with it.
 The underlying challenge is that Chrome wants to display the text on the context menu immediately, so we would need to manually program in a structure that lets it wait for us to convert the text.
 For now, we instead focusing on simply opening the useful HTML page "oddsconverter.html".

 ## Odds Converter HTML Page

 We want an HTML page that neatly converts between each sort of odds.
 For a rough idea of the base template, we borrow [this](https://www.daniweb.com/programming/web-development/threads/468068/auto-calculate-two-textfields) guide.
 While their goal is quite unrelated, this form has the neat feature where it calculates its result after *each* keystroke.
 I want this extension to be light and nimble, so I like the idea of it constantly updating based on new input.

 ```html
 <!doctype html>